cran-task-views/Databases/Databases.md

   provides access to [RocksDB](http://rocksdb.org).

-### Databases tools
+### Database tools

-This section includes packages that provides tools for working and testing with databases, databases table manipulations, etc.
+This section includes packages that provides tools for working and testing with databases, database table manipulations, etc.

+- The `r pkg("MSSQL")` package extends the functionality of the RODBC package to work with Microsoft SQL Server databases.
+Makes it easier to browse the database and examine individual tables and views.
 - The `r pkg("pool")` package enables the creation of object pools, which make it less computationally expensive to fetch a new object.